-A. Financial liabilities are classified in this category of held for trading-if acquired principally for the purpose of repurchasing in the short-term.
-Derivatives are also

-- (a) Hybrid (combined) contracts; or - (b) They eliminate or significantly reduce a measurement or recognition inconsistency; or - (c) They are managed and their performance is evaluated on a fair value basis, in accordance with a documented risk management policy. - B. At initial recognition, the Group measures the financial liabilities at fair value.
+- A. Financial liabilities are classified in this category of held for trading-if acquired principally for the purpose of repurchasing in the short-term.
+Derivatives are also categorised as financial liabilities held for trading unless they are designated as hedges, or financial liabilities at fair value through profit or loss.
+Financial liabilities that meet one of the following criteria are designated as at fair value through profit or loss at initial recognition: - (a) Hybrid (combined) contracts; or - (b) They eliminate or significantly reduce a measurement or recognition inconsistency; or - (c) They are managed and their performance is evaluated on a fair value basis, in accordance with a documented risk management policy. - B. At initial recognition, the Group measures the financial liabilities at fair value.
 All related transaction costs are recognised in profit or loss.
 The Group subsequently measures these financial liabilities at fair value with any gain or loss recognised in profit or loss.